M.E. affects at least 250,000 children and adults in the UK and 35 million worldwide.

-Some guidelines do exist for UK healthcare professionals regarding diagnosing and managing M.E.
+A number of guidelines exist for UK healthcare professionals regarding diagnosing and managing M.E.
 However, professionals and people with M.E. alike tell us they would like more information and support around the health and social care available.

-By offering evidence-based information and support via our website, webinars (see below) and printed resources, we hope to improve patient care for all those affected by M.E. in the UK.
+By offering evidence-based information and support via our website and printed resources, we hope to improve patient care for all those affected by M.E. in the UK.
 Please use the menu on the left to find the information you need.

-Action for M.E.'s Webinar for GPs series offers expert information and support for primary healthcare professionals on aspects of M.E. including diagnosis, symptom-management, co-morbidities and supporting effective self-management.
+Our webinars offer expert information and support for primary healthcare professionals on M.E. including diagnosis, symptom-management, co-morbidities and supporting effective self-management.

 Donate now and change a life